SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Because they use commercial service providers they usually have a monthly service fee in addition to the cost of the device.

 Satellite messenger Android iOS Smartphone Accessory

-- 🌎ZOLEO GLOBAL TWO-WAY SATELLITE COMMUNICATOR: Rugged, GPS location-aware and Iridium satellite based, the ZOLEO device links with the free ZOLEO app on your smartphone or tablet to keep you connected when outside cell coverage.
-MONTHLY SUBSCRIPTION REQUIRED: $20, $35 or $50 (25, 250 or unlimited satellite messages) with cellular, Wi-Fi and SOS messaging included.
+- 🌎ZOLEO GLOBAL TWO-WAY SATELLITE COMMUNICATOR: Rugged, GPS location-aware and Iridium satellite based, the ZOLEO device links with the free ZOLEO app on your smartphone to keep you connected when outside cell coverage.
+Monthly subscription required: $20, $35 or $50 (25, 250 or unlimited satellite messages) with unlimited check-in, SOS, cell and Wi-Fi messages included.
 After the initial 3-month commitment, suspend for just $4/mo.
-Plans currently available in USA, Canada, Australia, but work globally.
+Plans available in USA, Canada, Australia, EU but work globally.